-14 Facts About Monty Python's Flying Circus
+14 Facts About Monty Python's Flying Circus On Its 50th Anniversary

-Graham Chapman, John Cleese, Eric Idle, Terry Jones, Michael Palin, illustrator Terry Gilliam, and director Ian MacNaughton joined forces to create Monty Python's Flying Circus, a show that quickly became one of television's most influential comedy series after making its premiere on October 5, 1969—and remains so to this day, nearly 50 years later.
+Graham Chapman, John Cleese, Eric Idle, Terry Jones, Michael Palin, illustrator Terry Gilliam, and director Ian MacNaughton joined forces to create Monty Python's Flying Circus, a show that quickly became one of television's most influential comedy series after making its premiere on October 5, 1969—and remains so to this day, 50 years later.

 Spike Milligan created The Goon Show (a favorite of The Beatles), a surrealistic radio program starring himself, Harry Secombe, and Peter Sellers before Milligan moved to television with Q...
 (1969-1982).
 The first series, Q5, debuted less than a year before Monty Python's Flying Circus, and made quite an impact.

 "Terry Jones and I adored the Q... shows," Michael Palin said.
 "They were filled with surrealism and invention, and [Milligan] took huge risks ...
 When it came to Python, Terry [Jones] and I were so impressed that we looked for the name of the director on the end credits and hired him.
 That's how we met Ian MacNaughton."